 Funded childcare in Surrey

-From April 2024, funded early education and childcare will be expanding.
-By September 2025, most working families with children under the age of 5 will be entitled to 30 hours of childcare support.
+Funded early education and childcare is expanding.
+By September 2025, most working families with children under the age of five will be entitled to 30 hours of childcare support.

-The new entitlements will be introduced in phases:
+The new entitlements are being introduced in phases:

-* From April 2024, eligible working parents of 2 year olds can access 15 hours funded early education and childcare (over 38 weeks a year) from the term after their child's 2nd birthday.
+• Eligible working parents of two-year-olds can now access 15 hours funded early education and childcare (over 38 weeks a year) from the term after their child's second birthday.

-* From Sept 2024, eligible working parents of children aged 9 months up to 3 year olds can access 15 hours funded early education and childcare (over 38 weeks a year) from the term following their child turning 9 months.
+• From September 2024, eligible working parents of children from nine months up to three-year-olds can access 15 hours funded early education and childcare (over 38 weeks a year) from the term following their child turning nine months.

-* From Sept 2025, the offer will be rolled out in full, with eligible working parents of children aged 9 months and above able to access 30 hours funded early education and childcare (over 38 weeks a year) from the term following their child turning 9 months.
+• From September 2025, the offer will be rolled out in full, with eligible working parents of children aged nine months and above able to access 30 hours funded early education and childcare (over 38 weeks a year) from the term following their child turning nine months.

-The new entitlements do not replace FEET funding for eligible 2 year olds or Universal (15 hours) funding for all 3 and 4 year olds.
+The new entitlements do not replace FEET funding for eligible two-year-olds or Universal (15 hours) funding for all three and four-year-olds.

 For more information on the different funding options available, visit the webpages below: